dst-ws22/project/README.md

 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── processed      <- The final data sets.
 │   └── raw            <- The original, immutable data dump.
-│
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+││
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `01-JK-data-preparation.ipynb`.